blue-sky-r/mpv/scripts/README.md

 in case of disconnected TV etc. The scripts can be used also for activating ambient lighting while watching TV etc ...

 Configurable options:
-* test ... check if TV is connected (result is non empty, exitcode 0; default "xrandr | grep 'VGA1 connected'")
+* test ... check if TV is connected (iest if result is non empty, exitcode 0; default "xrandr | grep 'VGA1 connected'")
 * on   ... executed once on mpv player startup  (TV ON;  default 'xrandr --output LVDS1 --off && xrandr --output VGA1 --mode 720x400 --output TV1 --auto')
 * off  ... executed once on mpv player shutdown (TV OFF; default 'xrandr --output LVDS1 --auto')